Choosing profits over women’s safety continues to be a battle worth fighting against.

 California and the state of Washington have filed transvaginal mesh lawsuits against Johnson & Johnson, charging that the medical device maker misrepresented the risks of its mesh implants.

-How Waters Kraus & Paul Speaks for You
+How Waters Kraus Paul & Siegel Speaks for You

-Waters Kraus & Paul enjoys a national reputation and a wealth of experience representing clients injured by dangerous products and unsafe medical devices.
+Waters Kraus Paul & Siegel enjoys a national reputation and a wealth of experience representing clients injured by dangerous products and unsafe medical devices.
 We understand that transvaginal mesh is a women’s issue.
 Injuries caused by transvaginal mesh are personal and they are sensitive.
 That’s why we have assembled a legal team of female transvaginal mesh lawyers to provide our transvaginal mesh clients with compassionate and aggressive representation throughout the entire course of litigation.
-To learn more about Waters Kraus & Paul, or to have one of our attorneys review your potential transvaginal mesh case, email us or call 800.226.9880.
+To learn more about Waters Kraus Paul & Siegel, or to have one of our attorneys review your potential transvaginal mesh case, email us or call 800.226.9880.